mjsottile/sfsexp/README.md

 Small Fast S-Expression Library.

-NOTE: this code has not yet been migrated from its home for the last 12 years at Sourceforge.net.
+NOTE: this code has not yet been migrated from its home of the last 12 years at Sourceforge.net.
 Please refer to

 http://sourceforge.net/projects/sexpr/